bnosac/pattern.nlp/README.md

 Make sure your when you run the R version (64/32 bit) it is the same as the Python version you installed (64/32 bit).
 Advise: don't use RStudio, but just plain R when executing the code.
+Mark that the pattern.nlp package is released under the AGPL-3 license.

 ## Support in text mining